mitre/fieldmanual/sphinx-docs/Server-Configuration.md

 - `--log {DEBUG,INFO,WARNING,ERROR,CRITICAL}`: Sets the log option.
 The `DEBUG` option is useful for troubleshooting.
 - `--fresh`: Resets all non-plugin data including custom abilities and adversaries, operations, and the agent list.
-  This is accomplished by moving all non-plugin data to a `<caldera_root>/data/backup` directory.
-The contents of this directory are cleared before moving files into it.
-This makes it possible to recover the server state after an accidental `--fresh` startup by running `cp -R <caldera_root>/data/backup/ <caldera_root>/` before server startup.
+  A gzipped, tarball backup of the original content is stored in the `data/backup` directory.
+This makes it possible to recover the server state after an accidental `--fresh` startup by running `tar -zxvf data/backup/backup-<timestamp>.tar.gz` from the root caldera directory before server startup.
 - `--environment ENVIRONMENT`: Sets a custom configuration file.
 See "Custom configuration files" below for additional details.
 - `--plugins PLUGINS`: Sets CALDERA to run only with the specified plugins
 - `--insecure`: Uses the `conf/default.yml` file for configuration, not recommended.